 The technology has been applied to delivery trucks, garbage trucks, and buses; vehicles that often have poor fuel efficiency due to their slow speeds and stop-start operating conditions which includes the most required Public Electric Buses.

 Fuel Cell Electric Buses are one of the most technologically advanced integration within the buses in the E Buses industry.
 More recent FCEBs use a hybrid electric powertrain which is similar to the series hybrid configuration replacing the ICE with a fuel cell.
 Fuel cells generally continue to be preferred due to their potential to achieve much higher energy efficiencies.
 Fuel cells are able to achieve higher efficiencies because of their lower operating temperatures.

-There has been a growing competition in Europe considering their large-scale collaborative efforts with Public Private initiatives throughout the Union nations for better Hybrid electric, fuel cell electric and full battery electric buses are currently being used in a number of public transport networks around the world.
-Different types of electric bus technology vary in terms of whether electrical energy is generated or stored onboard.
+There has been a growing competition in Europe considering their large-scale collaborative efforts with Public Private initiatives throughout the Union nations for better.
+Hybrid electric, fuel cell & full battery electric buses are currently being used in a number of public transport networks around the world.
+Different types of e- bus technology vary in terms of whether electrical energy is generated or stored onboard.

 BYD E bus, designed for driver and passenger comfort with low noise and zero emissions, is the first Iron-Phosphate Battery powered electric bus in the world.
 It’s mature, reliable, and successful.

 The driving range available from the BYD E bus is better than any other comparable buses.
 Battery power for the BYD ebus has been designed specifically to meet customer requirements for safety, energy density and low cost, making the BYD Iron-Phosphate Battery the battery of choice.